danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 parallelmode, *by default None*
-    Parallelization can be turned on over the Brillouin-zone sampling by setting parallelmode to "K".
+    Parallelization can be turned on over the Brillouin-zone sampling by setting parallelmode to 'K'.
 It should be turned on for efficiency.

 outspinmoment, *by default total*
-    It can be total or local and determines wether to use the total magnetic moment from the atom or just spin moment of the selected shells or orbitals.
+    It can be 'total' or 'local' and determines wether to use the total magnetic moment from the atom or just spin moment of the selected shells or orbitals.
 It is used for the UppASD and Vampire input files.